haya14busa/mjolvim-octotheme/README.md

 Mjolvim is a minimal and responsive theme for [Octopress](http://octopress.org).
 This theme let your contents take the center stage of your blog.

-Mjolvim is heavily based on [lucaslew/whitespace](https://github.com/lucaslew/whitespace).
+Mjolvim is based on [lucaslew/whitespace](https://github.com/lucaslew/whitespace).

 Install
 -------